 Feels good to stop and walk and then sit and relax in the moment.
 Drink water or fluid with electrolytes, eat some food.

 The feel-good sensation lasts the entire day.
 Great sense of accomplishment.
 Your day looks brighter.
 Your attitude changes, your mind sharpens and you appreciate the little things in life.
 You are ultimately much happier.
 This is the key that will get you out again.
 Running becomes routine, a habit and a very good one at that.
 This form of exercise becomes a necessity, much like water, food and shelter.
-And invariably you will find that no matter how you feel before a run, you will always feel better afterwards.
+And invariably you will find that no matter how you feel before a run, you always feel better afterwards.
 This is the motivation!

 ©Randall S. Fong, M.D.